uyuni-project/uyuni-rfc/accepted/00000-native-ldap-authentication.md

 1. Bind with the configured service account (or anonymous bind if explicitly enabled).
 2. Search for the user under the configured base DN using the configured filter; require **exactly one** match.
-3. Bind as the discovered user DN with the password supplied at login.
+3. Reject an empty supplied password outright, then bind as the discovered user DN with that password.
+(Many directories treat a bind with a valid DN and an empty password as a successful unauthenticated bind, so an empty password must never reach the bind call.)
 4. Resolve the user's groups.
 5. Return the normalized login, profile attributes, and group labels to the lifecycle adapter.